senseobservationsystems/sense-android-library/README.md

 - Change the first line to `#!/bin/sh` if using `sh` instead of `dash`.
 - Use only absolute paths (so no `$(pwd)`).

+## Local Storage Encryption

+The Sense Android Library uses the [sqlcipher for Android library](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/) for encrypting the local sqlite database.
+The native files of the library for each architecture are included in the lib folder.
+An aditional required file is located in the assets folder which should be copied to the assets folder of your application.
+Optionally the unused native library folders can be removed if the application is only available for a specific architecture.

+Encryption can be turned on or off for the sqlite database via the preference: senseService.setPrefBool(SensePrefs.Main.Advanced.ENCRYPT_DATABASE, true);

+An app specific salt key can be provided via: senseService.setPrefString(SensePrefs.Main.Advanced.ENCRYPT_DATABASE_SALT, "1tD#V4#%6BT!@#$%XCBCV");

+The encryption for the shared authentication preferences file can be turned on or off via: senseService.setPrefBool(SensePrefs.Main.Advanced.ENCRYPT_DATABASE, true);

+And an app specific salt key kan be provided via: senseService.setPrefString(SensePrefs.Main.Advanced.ENCRYPT_DATABASE_SALT, "1tD#V4#%6BT!@#$%XCBCV");